sybrew/the-seo-framework/readme.txt

 * **Fixed:**
 	* The debugger's font variant and feature settings are now normalized.
 * **Other:**
-	* Cleaned up code, crossed off todo-lists.
+	* Cleaned up code, crossed off todo-items.
 * **Method notes:**
 	* For class object `the_seo_framework()`:
 		* **Changed:**